ElizaLo/Practice-Python/Concurrency in Python/README.md

 # 💠 Threads

+It’s tempting to think of threading as having two (or more) different processors running on your program, each one doing an independent task at the same time.
+That’s almost right.
+The threads may be running on different processors, but they will only be running one at a time.

+Getting multiple tasks running simultaneously requires a non-standard implementation of Python, writing some of your code in a different language, or using `multiprocessing` which comes with some extra overhead.

+Because of the way CPython implementation of Python works, threading may not speed up all tasks.
+This is due to interactions with the GIL that essentially limit one Python thread to run at a time.

 ## ℹ️ Notes

 The other interesting change in our example is that each thread needs to create its own `requests.Session()` object.
 When you’re looking at the documentation for requests, it’s not necessarily easy to tell, but reading [this issue](https://github.com/requests/requests/issues/2766), it seems fairly clear that you need a separate Session for each thread.